Skip to Main Content

 Important Notification:

-All admitted nursing students are required to complete a background check, immunization verification, drug screening, and more.
-Additionally, students will be required to provide proof of current health insurance.
+Students will also be required to provide proof of current health insurance.
 Admitted students will be provided with the steps to complete this process.
 It is important to note that most states require a social security number to take the NCLEX and/or to be issued a registered nurse license.

 The Upper Division nursing pathway is only available to students pursuing their first bachelor’s degree.
 Please consider the Accelerated Second Degree nursing pathway if you are about to graduate with or currently hold a bachelor’s degree from an accredited institution.